emreekiziltoprak/payment-gateway-service/README.md

 asynchronous provider callbacks via webhooks, and guarantees exactly-once event delivery downstream through the transactional outbox pattern.

-This project was built as a portfolio piece to demonstrate production-grade backend design: strict domain isolation, idempotent request handling, and reliable event publishing under failure — not just a CRUD wrapper around Stripe.

 ## Architecture

 The codebase follows hexagonal architecture: business logic in `domain` and